moseschmiedel/bachelor-thesis/text/thesis.typ

     ]
 ]

-The end uses the decoded RSSI value `recv_rssi` from an successful `AnchorResponse_t` to calculate the distance between itself and the anchor node with a path-loss model.
+The end uses the decoded RSSI value `recv_rssi` from a successful `AnchorResponse_t` to calculate the distance between itself and the anchor node with a path-loss model.
 The chosen path-loss model is the log-normal model which is explained in more detail during the evaluation of the distance estimation in @distance_evaluation.
 The estimated distances can then be combined to calculate a position relative to the positions of the anchor nodes by employing the trilateration algorithm or its generalization the multilateration algorithm.
 These algorithms are explained in @multilateration.
-To obtain a absolute position the relative position can be added to the absolute position of an anchor node.
+To obtain an absolute position the relative position can be added to the absolute position of an anchor node.

 #v(.4em)
-The rest of this section demonstrates the architectural design decisions of the localization system by highlighting some of the key features of the chosen implementation.
+The rest of this section demonstrates the architectural design decisions of the localization system by highlighting some key features of the chosen implementation.

 A significant feature of this localization system is the amount of control the end node can exert.
 Because the whole system relies on the periodic `Ping_t` packets of the end node, it can effectively regulate the frequency with which measurements are taken.